howl-editor/howl/README.md

 Visit [howl.io](http://howl.io) for installation instructions and documentation, and follow on [Twitter](https://twitter.com/howleditor) for updates.

+## Quick installation instructions

+The home page contains more elaborate instructions, but below you'll find the basic instructions for how to install Howl.

+### Build requirements

+- `wget`: For auto-downloading build dependencies pre-downloaded dependencies).
+- `GTK+`: Version >= 3, with development files (e.g.`libgtk-3-dev` on Debian
+based system).
+- `C/C++ compiler`: Howl has a very small C core itself, but it embedds dependencies built both in C and C++.

+### Build && install

+Clone the repository or download and unpack a release.
+Cd into the `src` directory, and issue `make && sudo make install`.
+The installed binary will be named `howl`.

 ## License

 Howl is released under the MIT license (see the LICENSE.md file for the full